robertoschwald/grails-gitcheck/README.md

 remote operations to support Git, SSH and HTTP(s) protocols.

 Please ensure your native Git client is available on the PATH environment variable.

+If you need such a funtionality for Grails 3.x, use a Gradle Git plugin.